-Line 803-808: If the Area Manager fails to take appropriate action to address the accountability of the supervisor, then the EEO department shall send notice to the General Manager level position in that chain of command.
+Lisa Duff on behalf of Gaming Senior Management (written): Line 803-808: If the Area Manager fails to take appropriate action to address the accountability of the supervisor, then the EEO department shall send notice to the General Manager level position in that chain of command.
 If the General Manager level position was the Area Manager in the complaint, then the EEO Officer shall send the notice to the Oneida Business Committee.

 So, it's up to EEO to determine if an Area Manager fails to take appropriate action to address the supervisor?
 So, if EEO don't like or agree with what the Area Manager did, this goes to the General Manager?
 This is too much authority for EEO.
 First off, in gaming there are many levels of management and the General Manager may not be the appropriate person in the chain of command.
 Only an immediate supervisor can take corrective action with an employee and in most cases the Gaming General Manager is not the immediate supervisor of an area manager.
 Secondly, why are there so many levels now in the complaint process?
 This is way too much.
 The Gaming General Manager doesn't need to be involved in, nor do they have the time for front line complaints that EEO is not satisfied with how they were handled all the way up the chain of command.
-Does the Business Committee really want to be involved in employee complaints that EEO is not satisfied with how they were handled?
-The current blue book has four (4) sentences on how to handle a complaint.
+Does the Business Committee really want to be involved in employee complaints that EEO is not satisfied with how they may be and the general business four (4) sentences on how to handle a complaint.
 This new complaint process is now five (5) pages.
 This is way too much.
 Why is it so long?